News After Noon

 News After Noon is a news bulletin that aired on BBC1 at lunchtimes from 7 September 1981 to 24 October 1986.

 History

 News After Noon launched on 7 September 1981 and replaced a shorter fifteen-minute lunchtime news bulletin called The Midday News. which had been on air since 1976.
 Broadcast at 12:30, it was initially billed as "the first television news of the day", as when the programme started breakfast television had not launched in the UK.
-News After Noon was replaced by the One O'Clock News when the BBC launched its daytime television service and the final edition of News After Noon was broadcast on 24 October 1986.
+The launch of the BBC's daytime television service saw News After Noon replaced by the One O'Clock News, and the final edition of News After Noon was broadcast on 24 October 1986.

 Format

 News After Noon was the first BBC television news bulletin to last for a full thirty minutes – at the time, the Nine O'Clock News was 25 minutes in length.
 After 25 minutes of news there was a weather forecast, after which the regions left the programme for their lunchtime regional news bulletin.
 However, at this time, BBC South East did not broadcast regional news bulletins so the final three minutes of News After Noon, which consisted of a financial report and a recap of the news headlines with in-vision subtitles, was only seen in London and the south east.
 This continued until BBC South East launched a regional news bulletin on 2 September 1985, after which News After Noon lasted for 25 minutes and the weather forecast followed the regional news bulletins.